Skip to main content

 • Make a list of the high fat foods that you tend to eat frequently.
 Pick one or two that you would be willing to switch to a lower fat alternative.

 • Drink at least 8 glasses of water (or other non-caffeinated fluids) each day.
-This can help you to feel more full as well as help with smoking urges.
+This can help you to feel fuller as well as help with smoking urges.

 Quote of the Week: